Solanine, Green Potatoes, Nightshades, and Arthritis

 Symptoms of Solanine Poisoning

-Scientists agree that solanine is poisonous and that green potatoes can be harmful, but there is uncertainty about how much green potato must be eaten to obtain a dangerous dose of the poison.
-This may depend on body mass and individual sensitivity as well as the solanine concentration in particular potatoes.
-The National Institutes of Health (NIH) says that people should never eat green potatoes or potato sprouts.
+Scientists agree that solanine is poisonous, but there is uncertainty about how much green potato must be eaten to obtain a harmful dose of the poison.
+This may depend on body mass and individual sensitivity as well as the solanine concentration in particular potatoes and the number of potatoes that are eaten.

 The poison is found throughout the plant, but especially in green potatoes and new sprouts.
 Never eat potatoes that are spoiled or green below the skin.
 Always throw away the sprouts.— NIH National Library of Medicine